mathesar-foundation/mathesar-wiki/docs/team/responsibilities/marketing.md

 # Marketing

-## Team
+!!! info "Current status"
+	Brent will be taking over day-to-day maintenance tasks while Kriti is out (until Sep 25, 2023).

 **Owner**: Kriti
 **Helpers**: Brent, Sean, Ghislaine, Anish

-## Guide
+## Day-to-day maintenance tasks
-This section serves as a handbook for people working on these responsibilities.

-### All members
-- Everyone should be on the `marketing@mathesar.org` mailing list.
-  - This list receives the “firehose” of Syften notifications, including all mentions of competitors and people looking for “spreadsheet-like” solutions.
-- Analytics and Twitter credentials are in 1Password.

-### Owner
-- Make progress on our [Mathesar launch publicity checklist](https://github.com/centerofci/mathesar-website/issues/78), delegate tasks as needed.
-    - We’ll hold off on making new announcements until our installation process is improved
-- Manage changes to Mathesar.org, delegate tasks as needed.
-- Review all external comms.

-### Social media helpers

-#### Respond to Syften notifications
+### Respond to Syften notifications
 Syften notifications are auto-assigned to the "Marketing" group in Freshdesk.
-Please close the ticket in Freshdesk once a notification has been handled or if there is nothing to do.
+They cover Hacker News and Reddit.

+**If a comment or post can be considered user feedback**, please flag it to the owner of the [user feedback](/team/responsibilities/user-feedback) responsibility.

+#### Process for responding:
+- Share the post in the `Mathesar - Marketing` Matrix channel.
+- Decide if a response is needed and who will respond.
+- Compose a response.
+	- Share in the channel if you want feedback before posting.
+- Post the response.

+#### Guidelines for responding
 - **If Mathesar is mentioned**:
-	- Post mentions in the `Mathesar - Marketing` Matrix channel.
-  - Decide if a response is needed.
-  - Compose a response (or if needed, ask the owner to compose a response).
 	- Responses should be aimed at thanking people, addressing people's concerns, and/or answering questions.
 	- Responses should people to existing conversations, issues, and discussions as much as possible.
-  - Get approval from the owner before posting the response.
-    - This approval requirement will be removed once we have better guidelines for responding to people.
 - **If someone mentions a problem that Mathesar could be used to solve**:
-  - Compose a response (or if needed, ask the owner to compose a response).
     - Responses should suggest using Mathesar in a tactful way.
     - Our goal here should not be to shoehorn Mathesar into all sorts of use cases.
 Instead, we should be on the lookout only for cases that Mathesar is a good solution for.

-  - Get approval from the owner before posting the response.
-    - This approval requirement will be removed once we have better guidelines for responding to people.
-- **If Mathesar is mentioned on Twitter**:
+### Respond to Mathesar mentions on Twitter (X?)
+Twitter needs to be monitored manually.
+Sign in to Twitter (credentials in 1Password) and click on the "Notifications" tab.

 - Re-tweet it from our account and/or thank them for the shoutout.
 - Only re-tweet if the tweet appears to be from a real person or organization.
 Do not re-tweet bot accounts (e.g. "First Issues Bot").
-- **If a comment or post can be considered user feedback**:
-  - Please flag it to the owner of the [user feedback](/team/responsibilities/user-feedback) responsibility.

-#### Document noteworthy publicity
-- Keep track of where we’re getting traffic from (using Syften, GitHub Insights and our analytics), and track notable sources in the [Marketing History](/marketing/history.md) page
-- Also post noteworthy publicity to the `Mathesar - Marketing` channel on Matrix.
+- Also respond to questions, etc. as outlined in the Syften section.

-#### Make release announcements
+### Make release announcements
 Release announcements should include highlights from release notes.
 We should avoid the announcements following a template because people tend to ignore repetitive things.

 - Post a message in the `Mathesar - General` channel on Matrix announcing the release